-"Roberto, these coaching skills are great, but what if you are dealing with an abrasive person that acts like a know-it-all?"
+"Roberto, these coaching skills are great, but what if you are dealing with an abrasive person who acts like a know-it-all?"

 A participant asked me that question a few weeks ago during a workshop I delivered on being a coach leader.